 Install additional solar batteries along with the existing ones.

-As I’ve said, solar batteries can store the excess solar power that you don’t use during the day.
+As I’ve said, solar batteries can store the excess energy in your solar power system that you don’t use during the day.
 This makes you less reliant on the grid because you’re able to use solar power even at night.

-Now, when you’re installing more solar panels to your system, you’re also going to be generating more power.
+Now, when you’re installing more panels in your system, you’re also going to be generating more power.
 So, aside from inverters and solar panels, consider upgrading your battery or adding one if you haven’t already.

 FAQs: